lisa-lumos/Snowflake/reference/01-sql-cmd-ref.md

 show dynamic tables ...; -- list the dynamic tables you have access to (have monitor privilege on them)

 -- external table
+-- it reads from one or more files from external stage when queried, -- and outputs the data in one variant col
+-- Refreshing the external table metadata synchronizes the metadata, -- with the current list of data files in the specified stage path.
+-- This is required for the metadata to register any existing data files -- in the named external stage specified in the "location = ...".
+-- Recommend to manually batch refresh, if path has >= 1m files.
+-- auto_refresh updates metadata when new/updated files are available (need event notification). create external table ...;
+-- PATTERN = 'regex_pattern'

 ```